 VidaSoul — Boca De La Vinorama

-Completing this leg of the journey I pause once again at this unique hotel.
+Completing this leg of the journey I pause at this unique hotel.
 Built by East Coast sun-bird immigrants, the modern architectural style and gleaming white paint really stand apart from this desolate coastal setting.

-Today it has evolved into a hotel boasting 16 rooms, two of which feature remarkable floor-to-ceiling walls of windows.
+It’s also evolved into a hotel boasting 16 rooms, two of which feature remarkable floor-to-ceiling walls of windows.
 These provide the perfect portal, giving me a cloud-free sunrise view over the Mar de Cortez.

-Finally Off-the-Grid – Camino Cabo Este
+Finally Off-the-Grid — Camino Cabo Este, Baja Sur

 Pushing Further Off-the-Grid — Cabo Pulmo